Mission 1

 4. Growing Food in Space: Magnitude.io

 This mission is brought to you by our partners Magnitude.io.
-In this scenario, you are a developer of the next ExoLab space mission onto the International Space Station, the Moon or Mars.
-The ExoLab program is about to launch its 10th mission to the space station in October 2022, which will be a living case study for this mission scenario.
+In this scenario, you are a developer of the next ExoLab space mission onto the International Space Station (ISS), the Moon or Mars.
+The ExoLab program is an annual mission run by Magnitude.io to the ISS, which will be a living case study for this mission scenario.

 Use the AVA website to guide your class through a range of supportive resources that generally follow the NSW Department of Education’s iSTEM engineering design process.
 Challenge your students to design solutions that use resources effectively.

-Students have to design a solution to one of the five scenarios and pitch their ideas in either poster or video format.
+Students have to design a solution to one of the six scenarios and pitch their ideas in either poster or video format.

 Teaching and Learning Resources